Index of Indigenous languages

 head dresses like the

 Sioux.
 Choctaw men and women both wore their hair long, but some men

 cut their hair in the Mohawk style, decorating the fringe with feathers.

-Here is a website with pictures of these Native hair styles.
+Here is a website with pictures of these Native American hair styles.

 Choctaws often painted their faces and bodies bright colors during battles, lacrosse games, and festivals.
 Some Choctaw men also wore

 tattoo designs on their arms and legs.

 or a ribbon shirt, but they wear modern clothes like jeans instead of a breechcloth... and they only wear roaches in their hair on special